Three Sisters Falls – A Springtime Reunion Waterfall Hike

 • There are no toilets, trash cans or other facilities anywhere on the trail

-• Wear hiking shoes or trail runners
+• Wear hiking shoes or trail runners for traction

 • Use caution when navigating the more treacherous parts of the trail